Work visas for graduates

 The following visa is suitable for graduates who want to start up their own business in the UK:

-- Tier 1 (Graduate Entrepreneur) visa: To be eligible, you need to be endorsed by a UK higher education institution (HEI) participating in this scheme.
-On this scheme, you can stay in the UK for one year with the option to extend for a further 12 months if your institution is willing to continue to endorse you.
-Click here to see if your institution is authorised to endorse you (PDF).
+· Tier 1 (Graduate Entrepreneur) visa: To be eligible, you need to be endorsed by a UK higher education institution (HEI) participating in this scheme.
+This does not necessarily need to be the instutition where you previously studied.
+On this scheme, you can stay in the UK for one year with the option to extend for a further 12 months if an authorized institution is willing to endorse you.
+Click here to see the authorised endorsing bodies (PDF).

 Please go to Working in the UK after your studies: A guide to visas for more information about visa requirements and how to apply.